boniface/infoshareapi/README.md

  * ``doc string must be added to make the code understandable when new devs come in``
  * ``customize the play project structure when done with everthing``

+ ## Questions !

+  * ##### Person package
+    * what is accountNonExpired, credentialsNonExpired and accountNonLocked person domain, when do we used them ?
+    * how is person table deff from user table since they are using the same model which is person ?